linode/apl-core/docs/development.md

 └── versions.yaml               # Version tags of otomi-api, otomi-console and otomi-tasks
 ```

+## Reusable code snippets

-It is important that you get familiar with code snippets, because most of them are reused in many places.
-Below I describe the most essential ones:
+It is important that you get familiar with reusable code snippets located at `helmfile.d/snippets` Below, I describe the most essential ones:

 ```
 otomi-core/helmfile.d/snippets